Underdisc/Varkor/readme.md

 ninja varkor
 ```

-### Advice For Quick Building
+### Rapid Builds

 Because `varkor.exe` is placed in `working/` by default, building Varkor, going to `working/` to run it, and going back to build again can be really fucking annoying.
-Inside of `working/`, you will find a batch script called `bvarkor.bat`.
-After setting up the cmd shell, you can run `bvarkor.bat` and the script will go to a specified build directory, run the generator command, and return to `working/`. `bvarkor.bat r` will run varkor as well if the build is successful.
+Inside of `working/`, you will find a batch script called `build.bat`.
+After setting up the cmd shell and creating a `buildSpecs.bat` file, you can run `build.bat`.
+The script will go to a specified build directory, run the generator command, and return to `working/`. `build r` will also run varkor if the build was successful.

-To use `working/bvarkor.bat`, you need to create a file called `working/buildSpecs.bat`.
-This file will be ignored by git.
-This script should set environment variables specific to your environment so they can be used by `bvarkor.bat`.
-You can find out what these environment variables are at the top of `bvarkor.bat`.
+As mentioned, you need to create a file called `buildSpecs.bat` to use `working/build.bat`.
+This file is git ignored and must be in the root of your local copy of this repository.
+The script needs to set environment variables specific to your setup so they can be used by `build.bat`.
+You can find out what these environment variables are at the top of `working/checkBuildSpecs.bat`.
 As an example, here is the current content of my `buildSpecs.bat` file.

 ```
+set buildDir="build/rel/msvc64"
 set generator=ninja
-set buildDir="../build/rel/msvc64"
+set target=varkor
 ```